odion-cloud/rockdex-db/README.md

 ## 🏗️ Production Ready

-RockdexDB is designed for production use with:
+Rockdex DB is designed for production use with:

 - ✅ Clean, consistent API
 - ✅ Comprehensive error handling